fasakinhenry/nigerian-laws-ai/README.md

 ### 1. Environment Configuration

 This project relies on several environment variables for its services (MongoDB, Ollama, Backend API, etc.).
-You must create a `.env` file in the root directory of the project to define these variables.
+These variables are sensitive and not committed to the repository.

 **Steps:**